 1. Automatic Stock Indicator Ratings

 Each indicator is averaged out to give an overall Buy, Sell, or Neutral Rating, making it an excellent implementation of automated technical analysis designed with the user in mind.

 2. TradingView Advanced Charts

-I was incredibly impressed with the offering of Kagi, Heikin Ashi and Renko Charts including Point & Figure and Line Break.
+I was incredibly impressed with the offering of Kagi, Heikin Ashi, and Renko Charts, including Point & Figure and Line Break.
 Also, the user community has developed indicators as exotic as Moon Phase.

 Did I mention the charts are fast and beautiful?